 – Lots of water is a necessity!
 We brought about three liters each.
 If you are entering from the La Leona ranger station you can fill up your bottles with potable drinking water there.

 – Most day tours will require you to bring your own lunch.
-We packed plenty of food and I must say it was nice to have some snacks throughout the day.
-If you are staying in Puerto Jiminez there is a big grocery store called BM where you can buy things like granola bars, fruit, things for sandwiches etc.
+We packed plenty of food and I must say it was nice to have some snacks with electrolytes throughout the day.
+If you are staying in Puerto Jimenez there is a big grocery store called BM where you can buy things like granola bars, fruit, things for sandwiches etc.

 – We packed our own binoculars.
 Your guide will have a telescope, but it is always nice to have your own binoculars especially if you are with a large group.